cllebrun/MockupBank/README.md

 This page will provide high level documentation, the basics and links to get to the **APIs** and more detailed documentation.
 + Detailed documentation of the **IBM Mockup bank APIs** is [here](apis_doc/mockupbank-api-doc.md)
 + Access to a Node-RED application as an example on how to consume the APIs (You only have access as a viewer to get inspiration and build your own Node-RED application.
-You can copy and export the flows) [here](https://mockupbankuk.eu-gb.mybluemix.net/red)
 + Detailed documentation of the Data Model is [here](datamodel/DataModel.md)

 ---